Individualized Technical Assistance

 • Creating a tailored CQI action plan with measurable goals

-• Providing ongoing coaching to monitor progress and maintain fidelity to the Assessment Center Framework
+• Ongoing coaching to monitor progress and maintain fidelity to the Framework

-NAC works with Centers to align their outcome measurement with ACORN (Assessment Center Outcomes and Referral Network), which serves as both a common data framework and a data management system for Centers that do not already have that capacity.
-Centers participating in ACORN have access to:
+NAC aligns outcome measurement with ACORN (Assessment Center Outcomes & Referral Network)—a common data framework and a data management option for Centers that need it.

-• Tools to build a logic-based outcome framework that links activities to short-, medium-, and long-term goals
+• Build a logic-based outcome framework linking activities to short-, medium-, and long-term goals

-• Support to identify and track essential indicators across referral, screening, case management, and outcomes
+• Identify and track indicators across referral, screening, case management, and outcomes

-Mature Centers should embed youth and family voice in leadership and long-term decision-making.
-NAC assists Centers to:
+Embed youth and family voice in leadership and long-term decision-making:

-• Include youth and caregivers on governance boards or decision-making bodies
+• Include youth/caregivers on governance boards or decision-making bodies

-• Use youth/family feedback as part of CQI processes and outcome measurement
+• Use youth/family feedback as part of CQI and outcome measurement

-• Build sustainable structures (e.g., stipends, leadership training) to support meaningful, ongoing participation
+• Build sustainable structures (stipends, leadership training) for ongoing participation

-(Members: You must be signed in to access NAC member-only resources such as the Self-Assessment Tool and Outcome and Measurement Framework.)
+(Members: Sign in to access the Self-Assessment Tool and Outcome & Measurement Framework.)